 - Prevention and education programs for mental health in Belgium

 - Useful resources

 Looking for peace of mind when moving to Belgium?
 Globality Health, the expat-friendly health insurance provider, is here to help.
 Their range of services can be tailored to the unique needs of you and your family, including mental health services, therapists, and more.
 Get more from your health care options in Belgium with Globality Health.

 COVID-19 in Belgium

-- Preventative and educational programs (e.g., to young people, elderly, employees)
+- preventative and educational programs (e.g., for young people, elderly)

 - 24/7 helpline offering crisis support

-- Information and practical advice (e.g., how to find a doctor, lawyer, or electrician)
+- Information and practical advice (e.g., how to find a doctor)

 Insurance for mental healthcare in Belgium